giannisyp/states_game_from_friends/README.md

-# The States game from friends , you always miss one ! :D
+# The States game from friends.

 ## A fun little game from tv show friends where you need to find out all the American states, uses turtle library for the GUI.